ThereforeGames/unprompted/docs/MANUAL.md

 If a file has multiple versions, you can specify the `_mvid` kwarg instead of `_id` to select a specific version.

+Supports the `_words` parg which will retrieve the trigger words from Civitai and include them in the prompt.
+This will also write the words into a companion JSON file as `activation text` for future use.

 ```
 [civitai lora "HD Helper" 0.5 "hd_helper_v1"]
 ```